Hale v. Committee on Character and Fitness for the State of Illinois

 Hale v.
-Committee on Character and Fitness for the State of Illinois, 335 F.3d 678 (Ill.
-2003), was a decision made by the Supreme Court of Illinois in which the court upheld the Illinois Committee on Character of Fitness's denial of a license to practice law to Matthew F. Hale, on the ground that he lacked the moral character and fitness to practice law.
+Committee on Character and Fitness for the State of Illinois, 335 F.3d 678 (7th Cir.
+2003), was a decision made by the United States Court of Appeals for the Seventh Circuit in which the court refused on procedural grounds to disturb the Illinois Committee on Character of Fitness's denial of a license to practice law to Matthew F. Hale, on the ground that he lacked the moral character and fitness to practice law.

 The committee denied Hale's application on December 16, 1998, and refused again after an appeal on June 30, 1999, citing his antisemitic and racist views were "Inconsistent with the letter and spirit of the Rules of Professional Conduct," regardless of his stated intentions to uphold the state's values.
 After his petition to the Illinois Supreme Court was denied, Hale then filed a case in federal court against the Board of Admissions to the Bar, the Third District Committee, members of the Hearing Panel, and the Illinois Supreme Court.
 The United States Court of Appeals for the Seventh Circuit, citing the Rooker-Feldman doctrine, concluded that Hale did in fact have an opportunity to litigate his challenges to the Illinois Supreme Court's ruling, and subsequently dismissed his case.

 Background

-Matthew Hale was a former Bradley University student who was expelled for posting flyers inviting students to attend White Supremacy meetings without permission from the University.
-The KKK protested outside the University.
+Matthew Hale was a former Bradley University student who was expelled for posting flyers inviting students to attend White Supremacy meetings without permission from the university.
+The KKK protested outside the university.
 Hale was later readmitted to Bradley University after writing a letter of apology and proclaiming he had changed.
 He graduated from Bradley University.
 Hale later formed the New Church of the Creator, which believes that "the white race are the creators of all worthwhile civilization," and encourages a "racial holy war."
 Hale later attended and graduated from Southern Illinois University School of Law, and passed the bar exam in that same year.